ontoligent/polo/README.md

 num-threads: 1
 ```

+This file describes a project and a single trail called 'default'.

+Once you have created a

+# Limitations

 Some qualifications to the preceeding assumptions are:

 * Polo only works with a CSV file for its corpus -- and not a
 directory of files, as MALLET is capable of doing.

-* You are responsible for creating the corpus file itself and putting it into
+* You are responsible for creating the corpus file itself and putting
-the `corpus` subdirectory.
+it into the `corpus` subdirectory.
+Right now, Polo provides no
+utilities for creating this file, but since this is such an important
+part of the process, I am probably going to add something to help in
+this area.

 * Polo uses MALLET's built in stopwords file and this can't be
   changed.
 A future version of Polo will allow users to adjust this